Psychiatry at Penn State College of Medicine

 Psychiatry and Behavioral Health Clinical Care

 The Department of Psychiatry and Behavioral Health has more than 60 faculty members including psychiatrists, psychologists and social workers.
 The department also offers the services of psychiatry-trained advanced practice clinicians and master’s-level therapists to provide psychiatry and behavioral health services and mental health treatment.

-This team of clinicians offers a comprehensive array of psychiatric and psychological care at multiple locations: Penn State Health Medical Group Psychiatry Clinic, Penn State Children's Hospital and Penn State Health Milton S. Hershey Medical Center in Hershey and Pennsylvania Psychiatric Institute in Harrisburg.
+This team of clinicians offers a comprehensive array of psychiatric and psychological care at multiple locations: Penn State Health Medical Group Psychiatry Clinic, Penn State Health Children's Hospital and Penn State Health Milton S. Hershey Medical Center in Hershey and Pennsylvania Psychiatric Institute in Harrisburg.